kroma-network/kroma-specs/specs/experimental/validator-system-v2/validator-manager.md

 ```

 As described in [Priority Validator Selection](./overview.md#priority-validator-selection), a validator's weight is
-calculated by summing validator KRO, KRO delegated by KRO delegators, and cumulative reward.
+calculated by summing KRO deposited by validator, KRO delegated by KRO delegators, and cumulative reward.
 It must be updated after each delegation, undelegation, slashing, and reward distribution.
 The next
 priority validator is randomly selected from the validator tree based on their weight.